coderkarthiko/dl2/README.md

 ## neuralstyletransfer.ipynb

 I don't use dl here - I use TF and the code is from its website.
-I just wanted to see how long it took to perform on Jupyter notebooks compare to Google colab.
+I just wanted to see how long it took to perform on Jupyter notebooks compared to Google colab.

 ## real.ipynb